§ 4a Residence Act

 What obligations do employers have under Section 4a of the Residence Act when employing foreign nationals?

-Before starting employment, employers must verify whether the foreign employee has a valid residence permit with the corresponding work permit.
+Employers must verify before employment that a foreign employee has a valid residence permit with a corresponding work permit.
 If the employee is bound to a specific employer, they must also verify whether the permit is valid for the specific company and the activity.
 Violations of this requirement are considered administrative offenses or even criminal offenses.

 What retention obligations apply to employers?